-Treasury regulations under Section 871(m) imposing a withholding tax on certain "dividend equivalents" under certain "equity linked instruments" exclude from their scope instruments issued in 2017 that do not have a "delta of one" with respect to underlying securities that could pay U.S.-source dividends for U.S. federal income tax purposes (each an "Underlying Security").
+Treasury regulations under Section 871(m) generally impose a withholding tax on certain "dividend equivalents" under certain "equity linked instruments."
+A recent IRS notice excludes from the scope of Section 871(m) instruments issued prior to January 1, 2021 that do not have a "delta of one" with respect to underlying securities that could pay U.S.-source dividends for U.S. federal income tax purposes (each an "Underlying Security").
 Based on our determination that the Notes do not have a "delta of one" within the meaning of the regulations, our special tax counsel is of the opinion that these regulations should not apply to the Notes with regard to non-U.S. holders.
 Our determination is not binding on the IRS, and the IRS may disagree with this determination.
 Section 871(m) is complex and its application may depend on your particular circumstances, including whether you enter into other transactions with respect to an Underlying Security.
 You should consult your tax advisor regarding the potential application of Section 871(m) to the Notes.